 A transfer for many hours may mean you would prefer to pass through the airport and visit the city.
 If so, you need to look no further than us here at Welcome Pickups.
 We can transfer you from the airport with a handpicked, local, English speaking taxi driver.
 All for the same price as a regular taxi, you will be in the city centre in around half an hour.
 The airport is located 12 km southwest of the city centre.

 You will receive refreshments and a map in your Welcome pack, and your driver will point out the sights you won’t want to miss seeing.
 Plus, we will take you to the central location of your choice.
 You can pre-book your return transfer, so you are sure you will arrive on time to transfer on to your next destination.
 Factor in 1 hour for travelling to and from the city and 2 hours for passing through the airport to your gate.
 This way, you will be sure you have enough time during your layover.
-There are also a number of alternative transport options to the city centre.
+There are also a number of alternative transport options from Barcelona airport to city centre.

 An Overnight Layover